eellpp/pubScratchpad/Tech/data_engineering/spark/PysparkQuestions.md

 sort join involves first sorting each of the table and then doing the join.
 Shuffle sort-merge join involves moving the data with the same hash key to same node, then sorting each of dataset and then doing the join in the node.

+### Which is faster : distinct or groupby when finding unique rows by multiple columns in big data table
 ### Why is distict slower than groupby when operating on lots of columns?
 Distinct creates more shuffles.
 Spark has while optimization replaces distinct by ReplaceDistinctWithAggregate optimization rule
 Groupby will involve creation of hash by group key and would be faster.